maartenba/maartenba.github.io/_posts/2021-01-XX-building-a-friendly-net-sdk-to-connect-to-jetbrains-space.markdown

 }
 ```

-There are many more examples of focus on developer experience in the .NET SDK for Space, but since we've crossed 3500 words let's wrap up here...
+There are many more examples of this focus on developer experience in the .NET SDK for Space, but since we've crossed 3500 words let's wrap up here...

 ## Conclusion